abetlen/sqlite3-bfsvtab-ext/README.md

 **Can't you do this with recursive common table expressions (RCTEs)?**

-Yes, but in practice RCTEs become extremely very slow for non-tree graphs.
+Yes, but in practice RCTEs are very slow for non-tree graphs.

-**How does it work**
+**How does it work?**

 This extension defines a virtual table called `bfsvtab`.
 The virtual table requires 4 SQL constraints to be set: